 When I was back in Florida last month, I fielded some interesting questions from my fellow Americans.
-I’ve written before about the things French people frequently ask me, but let’s get into the questions I got from Americans.
+I’ve written before about the things French people frequently ask me, but let’s get into the questions I got from Americans after learning I was an expat living in France.

-Questions Americans ask me after learning I am an expat in France
+Questions Americans ask me after learning I am an expat living in France

 Here are some of the top questions Americans asked me last month about being an expat in France.